Disclaimer: Jo owns everything you see!!

-“Charlie always did say that if he had a choice between dealing with a Horntail or dealing with Ginny in a snit, he'd take the Horntail.
-At least you had a chance to reason with it.”
+“Charlie always did say that if he had a choice between dealing with a Horntail or dealing with Ginny in a temper, he'd take the Horntail.
+At least you have a chance to reason with it.”
 George said.
 Harry started to laugh, but then realized that, for once, George wasn't joking.

 As Harry shook his head in wonder, the portrait hole swung open.
 Mrs. Weasley bustled in, herding the rest of her family in front of her like a mother hen.
 She spotted Lee and George with their bottles, and Harry, with her baby sleeping in his lap.

 “Lee Jordan!
 George Weasley!
 May I ask what you think you are doing?
 And keeping poor Harry up.
 I expected better from you!”
 She said shrilly, before rounding on Harry.
 “And you.
 What were you thinking?
 I don't care if you are the savior of the wizarding world, you need to get your rest.
 When was the last time you slept?
 Never mind.
 Get up to that dormitory right now!” she finished.